SpareBank1/designsystem/README.md

 # Felles Front End Icons

 This is a repository for sharing icon SVGs between projects.
 As long as a new icon fits in the mix of existing ones, feel free to add it.
-If only minor edits are needed (padding relative to ther icons for instance) you can try this [web-based SVG editor](https://github.com/SVG-Edit/svgedit).
+If only minor edits are needed (padding for instance) you can try this [web-based SVG editor](https://github.com/SVG-Edit/svgedit).

-The package will build an SVG sprite with all icons and put it in _dist/sb1-icons/_, along with an HTML page where the different icons can be viewed. **This file should in most cases not be used directly!**
+The package will build an SVG sprite with all icons and put it in _dist/ffe-icons/_, along with an HTML page where the different icons can be viewed. **This file should in most cases not be used directly!**

 Instead, ffe-icons should be used as a repository from where your build fetches only the icons that it needs, to keep